maximecb/weebasic/README.md

 ./make.sh
 ```

-To test that weebasic is running correctly:
+To test that weebasic is working correctly:

 ```
 ./weebasic tests.bas